310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Tetora %}
 Please look closely, Taichou.
 It’s not a ghost, it’s a guest in their costume!

-So we gotta follow the etiquette of the event and greet them with a “Trick or Treat”! ♪
+So we gotta follow the etiquette of the event and greet 'em with a “Trick or Treat”! ♪
 {% endbubble %}

 {% bubble Chiaki curious %}